WHAT IS THE SARA LAW?

 Legislative Changes: New Definition of Cosmetic Surgery

-Aesthetic surgery: care unit in which a physician specialized in Plastic, Aesthetic and Reconstructive Surgery or another surgical specialist within the scope of his or her respective specialty is responsible for performing surgical treatments, with the purpose of aesthetic body, facial or hair improvement.”
+“U.47 Cosmetic Surgery: a healthcare unit in which a physician specializing in plastic, cosmetic, and reconstructive surgery, or another surgical specialist within their respective field, is responsible for performing surgical procedures aimed at improving the appearance of the body, face, or hair.”

 Text amended by Law Sara:

-Aesthetic surgery: care unit in which a physician with a specialty in Plastic, Aesthetic, and Reconstructive Surgery or another surgical or medical-surgical specialty in the scope and competencies indicated in the official program of his specialty, is responsible for performing surgical treatments, with the purpose of aesthetic body, facial or capillary improvement.”
+“U.47 Cosmetic Surgery: a healthcare unit in which a physician specializing in Plastic, Aesthetic, and Reconstructive Surgery—or another surgical or medical-surgical specialty within the scope and competencies specified in the official curriculum for that specialty—is responsible for performing surgical procedures aimed at improving the appearance of the body, face, or hair.”

 Practical Implications